alexander-digett/digett/src/pages/insights/5-social-media-mistakes-webinar-recording.md

 title: '5 Social Media Mistakes [Webinar Recording]'
 templateKey: blog-post
 date: 2011-09-14T05:00:00.000Z
+category:
-category: Social Media, Strategy, Video
+  -Social Media, Strategy, Video
 alias: 5-social-media-mistakes-webinar-recording
 summary: >
  Thank you again to everyone who attended our 5 Social Media Mistakes You Can't Afford to Make webinar; your fantastic comments and questions made the webinar a great experience for everyone involved.
 Don't worry if you missed the live webinar: the recording turned out great, and we hope that is can continue to be a good resource for you to use to make sure that you're keeping your social media strategy on track.